ATI0104/BP_ESP_CODE/README.md

 - PlatformIO
 - ESP32 microcontroller with various components connected based on the schematic

-To deploy the ESP32 firmware, open the ESP directory as a PlatformIO project compile and upload the firmware to the ESP32.
+To deploy the ESP32 firmware, open the ESP directory as a PlatformIO project and compile and upload it to the ESP32.

 ### WEB

 Requirements:

-- Podman
-- PostgreSQL database
-- MQTT broker
+- Rapsberry Pi
 - ChirpStack Gateway OS

 Please read the README.md file in the web directory for more information.

-## Chirpstack Gateway OS
+## Installing and configuring Chirpstack Gateway OS

 Some configuration is needed for the ChirpStack Gateway OS to work with the ESP32 microcontroller.
 I couldn't find a way to automate this process, so this needs to be done manually.